Yokota Boy Scouts fly high for aviation education

 |0

-This work, Yokota Boy Scouts fly high for aviation education, by SSgt Taylor Slater, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Yokota Boy Scouts fly high for aviation education [Image 10 of 10], by SSgt Taylor Slater, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT